petrikemppainen/LDna/README.md

 LDnClustering now removes all edges below LD_threshold1 and decomposes this graph (essentially performing single linkage clusetring) and in the resulting sub-clusters LDnClustering performs complete linkage clustering and recursively finds clades where median LD is below LD_threshold2.
 In this way the hireachichal clustering does not have to be done on the whole tree (window) but in the sub-clusters instead.
 Also, the recursive step to find relevant clades means that less singleton clusters are produced compared to the original implementation.

-As of v.652 I have added the possibility multithreading for *LDnClusteringVCF* (where a folder with "vcf.gz" files can be specified, one file for each chromosome/linkage group) and improved speed.
+As of v.653 I have added the possibility multithreading for *LDnClusteringVCF* (where a folder with "vcf.gz" files can be specified, one file for each chromosome/linkage group) and improved speed.
 We also added the possibility to use pre-calculated pairwise LD values in the form of edge lists (first column=locus 1, second column=locus 2, and the column where the  r^2 value for this pairwise comparison can be given by *LD_column*) as input (*LDnClusteringEL*).
 We use this for instance when we estimate r^2 from genotype likelihoods.

+As of v.7 I have added "branch traversal" to function "extractClusters", Branch traversal means that as long as a branch contains outliers, the outlier clusters (SOC or COC) that is closest to the base of the branch is selected as the outlier cluster.
+This ensures that a wide range threshold values for \eqn{\lambda} gives similar results.

+This version does no longer contain the original vignettes as they don't work anymore with the updated code.
+See examples for each function instead.
+The vignettes are still aveailable from prevous versions.

-Current beta version is 0.652.
+Current beta version is 0.7.

 Any questions or suggestions may be posted at: https://groups.google.com/forum/#!forum/ld-network-analysis